xraypy/feff85exafs/t/materials/README.md

     [Mustache](http://mustache.github.io/) templating system.
 A few
     bits of input data have been replaced by tokens that look like
     this: `{{scf}}`.
 These tokens will be replaced by values appropriate to the test being performed.
+Those values are taken from a `.json` file with the same name as the folder itself.

  4. For test which have data associated with them and, so, will included results of fits to EXAFS data as part of their test, the